cryptocode/terminal-doom/README.md

 ### Where does it run?
 Tested on macOS and Linux.
 Compiles on Windows as well, but no terminal there seems to run it (WezTerm likely gets closest in ssh local mode)

-Currently works best in Ghostty and Kitty as these have solid implementations of the required specs.
-WezTerm should work if you use 'f' instead of ctrl keys for firing the gun.
+Currently works best in [Ghostty](https://ghostty.org/) and [Kitty](https://sw.kovidgoyal.net/kitty/) as these have solid implementations of the required specs.
+[WezTerm](https://wezfurlong.org/wezterm/index.html) works if you use 'f' instead of ctrl keys for firing the gun.

 ## Playing
 You can play keyboard-only (recommended) or in combination with a mouse.
 You can disable/enable mouse at any time by pressing `m`.
 This is useful when playing with keyboard on a laptop to avoid spurious input from the trackpad.